James H. Berry: American Civil War

 At the outbreak of the American Civil War, Berry joined the Confederate States Army and was commissioned as a second lieutenant with Company E, 16th Arkansas Infantry.
 Berry lost his right leg during the Battle of Corinth in northern Mississippi.
 After recuperating from his wound, he worked as a school teacher and started a private law practice.

 Political career

 Berry was elected to the Arkansas House of Representatives in 1866.
 He was reelected in 1872 and in 1874.
-In his last term he was selected to be Speaker of the House.
+In his last term he was selected to be Speaker of the House after holding the position during the Brooks–Baxter War in place of Charles W. Tankersley.
 Berry was the chairman of the Democratic State Convention in 1876.
 In 1878 he became a judge for the Fourth Circuit Court and served in that post until 1882 when he was elected Governor of Arkansas.
 The Berry administration focused on reducing the state debt and creating a state mental hospital.
 Berry did not run for reelection.
 In March 1885, Berry was selected by the legislature to fill the unexpired term of Senator Augustus H. Garland.
 Berry remained in the U.S. Senate for the next 22 years.